Free Vs Paid Waiting List: Which Is Right For Your Farm Business

 With A Waiting List, You Can Increase Sales

-With a waiting list in place, you will have a much better idea of how much product you can sell and be able to increase sales.
+With a waiting list in place, you will have a much better idea of how much product you can sell and be able to increase sales and grow your backyard farm business.

 Whether that looks like seeing if you can produce more.
 Change the timing of your product availability.
 Or simply being in conversation more with customers and hearing what they need rather than talking at your audience.